ZipCPU/wb2axip/README.md

   by the masters ability to arbitrarily lower CYC at any time mid-cycle and reliably be able to cancel any outgoing transactions in the downstream channel direction.

   *This core has been formally verified.*

+- [AXIVFIFO](rtl/axivfifo.v) implements a virtual FIFO.
+A virtual FIFO is basically a memory backed FIFO.
+Hence, after data gets written to this core it is then burst across an AXI bus to the whatever memory device is connected to the bus.
+This allows you to build FIFOs of arbitrarily large length for ... whatever task.

+  *This core has been formally verified.*